rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-centos.md

 ### Set the root password

 Since you have just installed your MySQL database server, the root account within MySQL has no password set yet.
-You should change that by running the following commands:
+If you are logged into the database server you should change that by running the following command:

     /usr/bin/mysqladmin -u root password 'new-password'

+If you are not logged into the database server you can remotely set the root password by specifying the hostname of your database server:

     /usr/bin/mysqladmin -u root --password='new-password' -h hostname-of-your-server 'new-password'

 **Note:** This article shows SQL commands in all capitals, but you can